XPDES/XPDES.github.io/_posts/2014-08-27-website-presentation.md

 Maybe branding colors and a certain font?
 We also need a favicon.

+## Content

+Do we to link to any papers or copies of this talks?

 ## Deployment

 The site will be quickly deployed using [GitHub Pages](https://pages.github.com/).